SuryaTanwar/Secure-URL-Shortener/README.md

 ```

 Change the directory and go into the backend folder.
-create a .env file and add the following lines with their value:
+create .env file in the root of backend and frontend and add the following lines with their value:

+Backend
 ```
 PORT=
 JWT_SECRET=